Society of Undergraduate Student Apprentices

 EVA SCHERRER

+• Project Description The brands we encounter in the grocery store may seem harmless enough, but few are aware of the nefarious pasts associated with these household names.
 The United Fruit Company, now known as Chiquita Banana, has worked hard to silence the voices of the hundreds of laborers they massacred in 1928, but their stories persist nonetheless.
-Scherrer's project seeks to uplift these voices and understand the mechanisms that operated to suppress them.
+This project sought to uplift these voices and understand the mechanisms that operated to suppress them.

 ARVCÚKEN NOQUISI